All Episodes

 Yet Mitt Romney is even money to pull it off.

-Mitt Romney, even money to pull off the House and the Senate when Reagan couldn't do it with 49 states, and Nixon couldn't do it.
+Mitt Romney, even money to pull off the House and the Senate when Reagan couldn't do it with 49 states and Nixon couldn't do it.

-But don't read too much into that.
+Don't read too much into that.

 It's just an indication of where we are.

-With this hopeful prospect, why the near despair among so many Republicans about the long term.
+With this hopeful prospect, why the near despair among so many Republicans about the long term?

-In his New York Times report in California, GOP fights steep decline.
+In his New York Times report, In California, GOP fights steep decline, Adam Nagourney delves into the reasons.

 In California, a state Nixon carried all five times he was on a national ticket, and Reagan carried by landslides all four times he ran.